cyverse/clank/roles/configure-nginx/README.md

 `ATMO_DEV_SERVER_URL` is a URL which should identify an atmopshere api dev server, namely a `./manage.py runserver` in /opt/dev/atmosphere.
 This is useful if you want to drop debugger statements in the python application.

+`JENKINS_SERVER_URL` is a URL which should identify a jenkins server.

 `LOCATIONS` is a list of predefined nginx locations to include.
 You can use this list to create an Nginx that serves troposphere assets from a dev server